simplyjarod/server/README.md

 # server
 CentOS 6 & CentOS 7 server installations and configurations.

-Please, download *all files* before executing any script.
+Please, **download _all files_ before executing any script**.
 There are several dependencies between them.
 You can use:
 ```bash
 wget https://github.com/simplyjarod/server/archive/master.zip
 unzip master.zip